jivesh/alicante/README.md

 3. `vm_dijkstra_gc.js`: A VM with the Dijkstra GC implementation

 ## Setup
-To install the dependencies to run the testsuite locally, run the following:
+To install the dependencies to run the testsuite locally, run the following (after cloning the repo):

 ```{0}
 yarn install